 Accused of Domestic Violence in Peculiar, MO?
 Follow These Crucial Steps

-- Step 1 — Stay Calm: Emotional reactions can be misinterpreted and used against you.
+- Step 1 — Keep Your Cool: Emotional reactions can be misinterpreted and used against you.
 Stay level-headed and cautious.

 - Step 4 — Stay in the Loop: Stay engaged and proactive throughout your case.
 A Combs Waterkotte Peculiar, MO domestic violence defense lawyer will keep you updated every step of the way and is always available to answer your questions.

-What Domestic Violence Looks Like in Peculiar, MO
+What Constitutes Domestic Violence in Peculiar, MO?

 - Physical Harm: Any act that intentionally causes bodily harm, including hitting, shoving, or use of a weapon.

-- Child Abuse: Abuse, neglect, or exploitation of a minor within the family unit.
+- Child Endangerment: Abuse, neglect, or exploitation of a minor within the family unit.

 - First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.

-- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.
+- Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

-- Third-Degree Domestic Assault: Causing physical pain or illness—a Class E Felony with up to 4 years imprisonment.
+- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.

 - Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.